The Aitareya Upanishad English Translation

 6. He who knows all this, when the body is dissolved, travels heavenward and enjoys al the heavenly desires.
 He becomes immortal, yes immortal.

 These verses explain the triple births of a human being.
-Contrary to the popular opinion, the Vedic people believed that the father of a child also played a prominent part in the birth of the child not only by contributing the semen but also by bearing the soul of the child in the semen sac before transferrring it to the mother through intercourse.
+Contrary to the popular opinion, the Vedic people believed that the father of a child also played a prominent part in the birth of the child not only by contributing the male seed but also by bearing the soul of the child in the male sac before transferrring it to the mother through intercourse.
 In the previous section we learned that the Self resides in three bodies.
 Those three bodies are reveaked here, the body of the father, mother and own body.
 According to early Vedic beliefs, a father is born again through his son.
 Hence the expression in the 4th verse, "who is thus born of his own Self."
 We also have a clear reference to rebirth.

 1. "Who is he whom we all worship as the self ?"
 He by whom one sees, one hears, one smells the various odors, one is able to speak, one is able to distinguish the tasty from the tasteless.